If you see these red flags during your interview, this may not be the company you want to work at.

 When toxicity is rife, it affects every single staff member.
 Needless to say, the last thing you need is to end up working in a negative environment.
 So, how can you spot this problem early (and get away fast)?
-Here are some of the signs of a toxic workplace that you can spot during your interview.
+Here are a few signs of a tox workplace that you should pay attention to during your interview.

 It took ages to arrange the job interview

 You jumped through the usual hoops: You sent your CV to the right person and waited patiently.
-A few days later, the HR manager sent you a follow-up email with some questions about your availability and so on.
-You were quick to answer them and excited about landing the interview (and the prospect of landing the job!).
+A few days later, the hiring manager sent you a follow-up email with some questions about your availability and so on.
+You were quick to answer them and excited about landing the interview (and the potential opportunity of landing the job!).

 Days went by.
 Weeks went by.
 You heard nothing; it was radio silence.
-Then – a long time after you’d expected to hear something – the HR department got back in touch and suggested a time for the interview.
-‘Slow’ isn’t even the word to describe this situation.
+Then – a long time after you'd expected to hear something – the human resource management department got back in touch and suggested a time for the interview.
+'Slow' isn't even the word to describe this situation.
 Keeping a candidate waiting for longer than usual is a telltale sign of a toxic workplace.

 The team is confused when you arrive

-You put the long wait behind you and start prepping for the interview itself.
-You arrive punctually for your allotted time only to find that the staff members seem to have no idea who you are or why you’re there.
+You put the long wait behind you and start prepping for the job interview itself.
+You arrive punctually for your allotted time only to find that the staff members seem to have no idea who you are or why you're there.
 When you say your name at reception, the employee greets you with a confused smile and tries frantically to get hold of the managers.

 No matter how much the staff members try to hide it, it's clear that no one was expecting you, which shows a lack of organisation and communication.
 Without those two key things, how can a workplace run smoothly?